 This was the cheapest chair that we tested and performed at average or above for all of our metrics.
 We think your $35 will not go to waste on this model.
 It appears durable enough to last for many seasons and has plenty of bonus features for such a good price.

-Testers thought the Coleman Quad was a good chair, especially for $35, but not a stand out performer.
-Options like the Eureka Curvy High-Back were substantially more comfortable and the Kijaro was more comfortable and super affordable.
+Testers thought the Coleman Quad was a good chair, especially for $35, but not a standout performer.
+Options like the Eureka Curvy High-Back were substantially more comfortable, and the Kijaro was more comfortable and super affordable.
 If you find this chair for a smoking deal, we would say go for it.
-Otherwise, we would recommending checking out some of our stand-out performers in the full review.
+Otherwise, check out some of our stand-out performers in the full review.

 — Laura Lingeman